heptarch/heptarch.github.io/drafts/cone.md

 *To:* AG, Pro VC

-*Subject:* Concerning the Cone method
+*Subject:* Concerning the method of the cone

 I think you've struck upon something brilliant.
 The idea clearly borrows from Bentham—viz. possibility of surveillance—but extrapolates to its natural conclusion.
 Let me restate the logic to ensure I've understood:
 - the teacher states that each of $T$ units is gradeable;